riverita16/SHPE-Jr-Conference-2024/README.md

 # SHPE Jr Conference CS Challenge
+This repository was created as part of the Engineering Challenge activity during the 2024 SHPE Jr Coference at the University of Florida.
+It's resources and materials were targetted toward high schools students interested in pursuing a career in Computer Science and Engineering.

 ### Overview
 You will be making a **Python** application that interacts with a **Spotify** account!